malinred/fullstack_project/README.md

 # fullstack_project
-Used to store all the files required for our
+Used to store all the files required for our fullstack project